Car Hire In Slovenia Hints, Tips & All You Need To Know

 Car Hire Slovenia Tip 1 – You Must Be 21 Years Of Age To Rent A Car

-To rent a car in Slovenia, you must be at least 21 years of age.
-You also have to have had a driver’s license for at least two years.
+To rent a car in Slovenia, you must be at least 21.
+You must also have a driver’s license for at least two years.

-On top of this, anyone under the age of 25 may be subject to a surcharge for young drivers, in addition to the regular car hire cost.
+On top of this, anyone under 25 may be subject to a surcharge for young drivers and the regular car hire cost.
 The company may also restrict the type of vehicle for drivers between 21 and 24 years of age.

-As you are probably aware, Slovenia shares land borders with Croatia, Austria, Italy, and Hungary, and it is entirely possible to visit these countries for a day.
-Having said that, you need to be careful of border crossing requirements because these vary from country to country.
+As you are probably aware, Slovenia shares land borders with Croatia, Austria, Italy, and Hungary, and it is possible to visit these countries for a day.
+You need to be careful of border crossing requirements because these vary from country to country.

 You should have the following documents with you at all times when driving in Slovenia:

-The first two are your responsibility, while the latter two should be taken care of by the Slovenia car rental agency.
+The first two are your responsibility, while the Slovenia car rental agency should take care of the latter.

-If you are from a country where you are used to driving on the left, bear in mind that the Slovenia driving side of the road is the opposite (right) side!
+If you are from a country used to driving on the left, remember that the Slovenia driving side of the road is the opposite (right) side!
 Take it steady at first, as getting used to this change can take a little while.

-Many people get a little nervous when it comes to roundabouts, even in their own country, but the rules differ slightly from place to place.
-In Slovenia, when you are approaching a roundabout, you do not have to indicate your direction.
+Many people get a little nervous about roundabouts, even in their own country, but the rules differ slightly from place to place.
+In Slovenia, you do not have to indicate your direction when you are approaching a roundabout.
 But when you are leaving the roundabout, though, you must.

 From 15 November to 15 March, Slovenia is in the midst of winter.
 During this time, all vehicles on all types of roads must use snow tires or carry snow chains in the car.
 If you use snow chains, you shouldn’t go over 50 km/h.